Choosing Search Terms

 A case study

-To increase our traffic, we added the phrase ‘search terms’ to our Google Adwords campaign.
+In order to increase our traffic, we added the phrase ‘search terms’ to our Google Adwords campaign.
 Since then we have had a lot of visitors and traffic looking to research and learn about 'search terms' and 'keywords'.
-That is the reason we posted this article here.
+Therefore we have posted this article here.

 Here are a few of the most used search phrases that visitors typed in to find us: